flyingmachine/nanoc-blog/content/programming/book-deal.md

 *fun*, I want my book to be *fun*, and No Starch really understands *fun*.
 Fun!

+Those who bought the book on Leanpub, have no fear: you will continue to receive updated PDF's and will receive the final, No Starch PDF at no additional cost.
+Thanks for buying the beta book!

 If you haven't already, please have a look at
 [Clojure for the Brave and True](http://www.braveclojure.com/).
 If you have already &mdash; thank you!
 I've really appreciated all the